 Donald R. Mayer.
-Mr. Mayer has been the President and a director of Universal Business Insurance, an insurance company that he founded and has operated for the past eleven years.
+Mr. Mayer has been the President and a director of Universal Business Insurance for the past ten years.
 He has worked in the insurance industry for over 17 years, specializing in the motel/hotel industry.
 He is a director of WorldNet, Inc. of Nevada, a blank check reporting company.
 He graduated from the University of Utah, located in Salt Lake City, Utah, with a B.A in accounting in 1971.